Casirivimab/imdevimab: Economics

-Legal status
+Trademarks

+In September 2021, the U.S. Patent and Trademark Office accepted Regeneron Pharmaceuticals' application for a trademark on REGEN-COV in goods and services class IC005 ("Pharmaceutical preparations for treatment or prevention of COVID-19...").

 In November 2021, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) recommended granting a marketing authorization in the European Union for casirivimab/imdevimab (Ronapreve) for the treatment and prevention of COVID19.
 The company that applied for authorization of Ronapreve is Roche Registration GmbH.
-Casirivimab/imdevimab was approved for medical use in the European Union in November 2021.

-Research

-COVID-19
+Regulatory Actions

-On 21 November 2020, the U.S. Food and Drug Administration (FDA) issued an emergency use authorization (EUA) for casirivimab and imdevimab to be administered together for the treatment of mild to moderate [COVID19] in people twelve years of age or older weighing at least 40 kg with positive results of direct SARS-CoV-2 viral testing and who are at high risk for progressing to severe COVID19.
-This includes those who are 65 years of age or older or who have certain chronic medical conditions.
-Casirivimab and imdevimab must be administered together by intravenous (IV) infusion or subcutaneous injection.
+On 21 November 2020, in response to a request by Regeneron Pharmaceuticals, the U.S. Food and Drug Administration (FDA) issued an emergency use authorization (EUA) for casirivimab and imdevimab to be administered together for the treatment of mild to moderate [COVID19] in people twelve years of age or older weighing at least 40 kg with positive results of direct SARS-CoV-2 viral testing and who are at high risk for progressing to severe COVID19.

-Casirivimab and imdevimab are not authorized for people who are hospitalized due to COVID19 or require oxygen therapy due to COVID19.
-A benefit of casirivimab and imdevimab treatment has not been shown in people hospitalized due to COVID19.
-Monoclonal antibodies, such as casirivimab and imdevimab, may be associated with worse clinical outcomes when administered to hospitalized people with COVID19 requiring high flow oxygen or mechanical ventilation.
-In June 2021, the EUA was revised to authorize "the use of the unapproved product, REGEN‑COV (casirivimab and imdevimab) co-formulated product and REGEN‑COV (casirivimab and imdevimab) supplied as individual vials to be administered together, for the treatment of mild to moderate COVID19 in people aged twelve years of age and older weighing at least 40 kg with positive results of direct SARS-CoV-2 viral testing, and who are at high risk for progression to severe COVID19, including hospitalization or death".

-The EUA was issued to Regeneron Pharmaceuticals Inc.